learning-image-synthesis/sp24/assignments.md

 **Homework assignments & Lateday policy**: students will be allowed a total of five late days per semester;
 each additional late day will incur a 10% penalty.
-For each assignment, students need to build a website describing the results and submit the source code to Canvas.
+For each assignment, students need to build a website describing the results and submit the source code to Gradescope.
 The code should be easy to run by Tas.

 **Final project (2-3 people per group)**:, students are required to build a website describing the results and algorithm of the final project.
 A final project presentation is also needed.